urbanslug/dante-remaSTR/README.md

 The whole algorithm is divided into two parts:
 1. annotation of mapped reads - `remastr` tool in Rust language due to parallelism and speed
-    - managed in a separate repository and imported as a git submodule
+    - managed in a separate repository
     - input: BAM file with mapped reads, txt file with HGVS nomenclature, fasta file with reference
     - output: tsv file with annotated reads, columns are:
         - motif: motif nomenclature